 The Programme of Events lists everything that’s happening around the Festival during the day, and is designed to inform and inspire visitors, with subjects spanning livestock, craft, food production, smallholding management, and growing.

-Children will enjoy the full show schedule, with rare and traditional breeds of sheep, goats and poultry on show, plus our Pig Paradise exhibition, and alpacas and cattle in the livestock area.
+There’s a full poultry and waterfowl show, plus our Pig Paradise exhibition, and alpacas and cattle in the livestock area.

 Our Trade Exhibition brings together a range of businesses and organisations involved with and supporting smallholding in Scotland.

 The Rural Skills, Craft & Food Exhibition includes some of the finest food Scotland can offer, examples of the best of the Scottish craft industry – perfect for Christmas presents or to just treat yourself – and displays and products for the growers among us.
 We also have a range of Garden, Craft & Food competitive classes!

 We’ve got many breed societies coming along to display and talk about their breeds, as well as several smallholder socieities and support organisations.

 In these pages you’ll find all the information you need to plan your day out at the Festival, and to make the most of the day.

 Entry to the Festival is free, and there is free parking.

 Access to the programme of seminars and demonstrations costs £10 per person.

 Full ticket information can be found on the ticket page.